danielstocks/webcloud/pages/blog/2020-04-06-flash-of-unstyled-dark-theme.md

 ---

 <Intro>
-As many of us are embarking on the dark theme website trend, the popularity of building statically generated websites with frameworks like Gatsby and Next with CSS-in-JS is also on the rise.
+As many of us are embarking on the dark theme website trend, the popularity of building statically generated websites with frameworks like Gatsby and Next is also growing.
 This has given rise to a new unintentional side effect — <em>the flash of unstyled dark theme</em>.
 Learn what it is, and how to avoid it.
 </Intro>

 !["DARK THEME"](/gatsby-dark-theme-lighthouse.jpg "Running a lighthouse test again gatsbyjs.org (as of 2020-04-02) reveals that the page has pre-rendered a light theme and then re-renders with a dark theme once client-side JavaScript kicks in")